This post may contain affiliate links, please see our policy for details.

-How to make an easy DIY magnolia wreath for your holiday front door.
+How to make an easy DIY magnolia wreath, with fresh magnolia leaves, for your holiday front door.

 I always like to make and and hang a wreath on our front door for the holidays so I’m always looking for fun and easy craft ideas to try.